wuyong0103/SingleCellPsy/README.md

 # Summary
 In this study, we collected and meta-analyzed ~3M nuclei transcriptomics from 22 published studies.
 Using canonical cell markers, we annotated all cell types of BICCN.
-We also mapped the cells to 10 age stages from first trimester to elder (60+ years).
-Integrating these snRNA-seq data with statistics of genome-wide association study (GWAS) and whole-exome sequencing (WES), we tried to identify cell types associated with schizophrenia (SCZ) and bipolar disorder (BD) in different age stages. <br>
+Integrating these snRNA-seq data with statistics of genome-wide association study (GWAS) and whole-exome sequencing (WES), we tried to identify cell types associated with schizophrenia (SCZ) and bipolar disorder (BD) across different cortical regions and at different neurodevelopmental processes. <br>
+Refer `00_Process.sh` for the major processes.

 ## Prepare the snRNA-seq data
 We downloaded the snRNA-seq data from 22 published studies.
 For more details, please refer to our Manuscript and Supplementat Table 1.